gjwgit/wajig/README.md

 [...]
 ```

+Sometimes the underlying commands can be complex and quite long.

 Online information about wajig is at https://wajig.togaware.com.
 wajig is hosted on github at https://github.com/gjwgit/wajig.
 Stack
 Overflow (https://stackoverflow.com/) is monitored for questions